rladies/meetup_presentations_gaborone/R Packages for Data Cleaning/README.md

 Amelia at https://cran.r-project.org/web/packages/Amelia/index.html: A Program for Missing Data

+Multiple imputation at https://ete-online.biomedcentral.com/articles/10.1186/s12982-017-0062-6#Sec5: The validity of multiple-imputation-based analyses

 DataWizard at https://easystats.github.io/datawizard/: package to easily manipulate, clean, transform, and prepare your data for analysis.

 data.table at https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html: provides a high-performance version of base R’s data.frame with syntax and feature enhancements for ease of use, convenience and programming speed.